Is Developing Software REALLY expensive – Part Two

 Like most organizations SEP has seen great benefit from Kanban.
 We’ve become more efficient; reducing our development costs and increasing the amount of output we can produce – all awesome stuff.
 But continuing on this path will ultimately lead to diminishing returns unless we move to the next level.

 This conclusion led me to consider the context we use to define the software development process.
-Here is a VERY simplistic (and non-technical view) of this process.

 The wall represents the context boundary we define for what “we” are doing.
 We (the development team) are on “our” side, and while some people visit to collaborate, everyone else is on the other.
 We do this too with project issues and work that affects our flow when we say that isn’t our problem or job.
 It’s on the other side of the wall.